Robert and Cyrus Cozy

 Robert and Cyrus Cozy are two brothers who live (and podcast) together in their cozy cabin in Upstate New York.
 The mission of their show A Place Upstate is simple: to share all the joys and wonders their regions have to offer with their loyal friends and listeners.
 Born and raised in the comedic wellspring of the Borscht Belt, the Cozy Brothers met in the womb of their mother, Geraldine Cozy, and went on to perform in New York City under the stage names “Noah Forman” and “Mike Antonucci” (so not to be accused of being Nepo Brothers).
 Like the Leatherman multitools affixed to their belts, they are men of many skillsets: they produce their own podcasts, write their own songs, make their own graphics, build their own fires, and domesticate their own racoons (among many, many other things).
 Whether they’re whispering sweet somethings in your ears or performing their live variety show in Brooklyn, they’ll take you away to A Place Upstate … without going anywhere.
 Excelsior!

-How would you describe the shows in 10 words or less?
+How would you describe A Place Upstate in 10 words or less?

 CYRUS: Two brothers, one mic, and all the wonders upstate New–